ORF-4450/RobotLib/README.md

 ### NOTICE

 v2.x is not compatible with 2019 (full release) or later FRC robotics platform.
 Only use this library for pre-2019 projects that will run on a RoboRIO with a pre-2019 image.

+### NOTICE TO DEVELOPERS
+Read the documentation in build.gradle and LibraryVersion class for the procedure to do development on this library and then generate a release on Github and Jitpack.
 ***************************************************************************************************************
 Version 3.6.0